docwyatt2001/RoutWire/README.md

  - VxLan provides a "normal" interface on top of WireGuard.
  - Babel routes local subnets between nodes.
    - All Bridges with IPs are redistributed as subnets at the moment.
-   - Including Docker subnets (Won't work if they are the same on all nodes)
+   - Including Docker subnets (Won't work if they are the same on all nodes).
+To change:
    `nano /etc/docker/daemon.json`
    `{`
    `  "bip": "172.xx.0.1/16"`